Oba032/Watch_repository/README.md

     - Sleep Analysis [Awake] (hr)
     - Step Count (steps)
     - Walking Heart Rate Average (bpm)
-    # If you are curious about anything else you could add any variable of your wish from "Apple Health".
+    # If you are curious about other variables  you could add any variable of your wish from "Apple Health".

 # 2. Requirements: